AliceO2Group/Monitoring/doc/system-implementation.md

 "cpu,host=o2.cern.ch,site=CNAF,cpu=1 idle=0.93,user=0.03 434324343"
 ```

-The information how build and configure InfluxDB Sink are provided in the  [Github README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-influxdb-sink)
+The details on how to build and configure InfluxDB Sink are provided in the  [Github README](https://github.com/AliceO2Group/MonitoringCustomComponents/tree/master/flume-udp-influxdb-sink)

 #### 3.2.6 Grafana Sink